 - Lee Hall Train Depot

-Over 145 years ago, the woods and waters of Newport News echoed with the sounds of the Civil War; the tramp of thousands of boots along the Great Warwick Road, the thunder of cannons, the crack of rifle fire, the shout of orders - sometimes to "ghost" soldiers, and the cries of the wounded and the dying.
-The Civil War in Newport News saw the worlds first battle between ironclad ships, the awarding of two Medals of Honor, a growing role for African-Americans in the United States military, and one woman who, disguised as a male soldier, fought for her country.
+A little more than 150 years ago, the woods and waters of Newport News echoed with the sounds of the Civil War; the tramp of thousands of boots along the Great Warwick Road, the thunder of cannons, the crack of rifle fire, the shout of orders - sometimes to "ghost" soldiers, and the cries of the wounded and the dying.
+The Civil War in Newport News saw the world's first battle between ironclad ships, the awarding of two Medals of Honor, a growing role for African-Americans in the United States military, and one woman who, disguised as a male soldier, fought for her country.

 - The Civil War at Endview